 The Final Word on Genesis Noir

 When will that be?
-We’re not completely sure.
+We’re not entirely sure.
 However, like any good mystery, we’re sure to find out the answer sooner rather than later.
-Therefore, we encourage you to check back for any announcements from the developer.
+For that reason, we encourage you to check back for any announcements from the developer.

 In the meantime, we recommend checking out our list where we highlight the Best Upcoming Indie Games.